the-xkcd-community/the-red-spider-project/Readme.md

 `__authors_of_major_contributions__` starts off as you, by definition.
 More years and authors may be added later.
 The lines with acknowledgements are optional, of course.

-#### Integrating your stuff with the rest of the project ####

-Finally, here's the really exciting stuff.
-You'll need to do some or all of the following:

- -  If you wrote anything that should be copied to `bin` or `lib` during installation, add it to lists at the top of `setup.py`.
- -  Push your branch to your public fork of the project.
- -  If you edited any Markdown files, check that they render correctly on GitHub.
- -  Ask your fellow project participants for their opinions, if relevant.
- -  Submit a test request to the issue tracker, for the platforms that you couldn't test by yourself.
-See what happens.
- -  Once your branch works on all platforms, pull in the latest changes to `master` and merge your own branch into it.
-Push that to your public fork and request that it be pulled into the main repository.
- -  Somebody will probably grant your request.

-Once your branch has been fully merged into the master branch, others can start using your work.
-Of course, nothing stops you from forking another branch to add more features in the meanwhile!

-#### Editing somebody else's stuff ####

-First of all, please check whether the original author is currently working on it.
-Next, create a new branch to commit your changes to.

-If they're not working on it: edit, have it tested, have it pulled.
-Business as usual.

-If you're going to cooperate with them: add their public fork as a remote, have them add your public fork too, discuss, and push/pull your changes back and forth.
-Other than that, business as usual.

-Otherwise: you're about to create a parallel alternative version, so be aware that something special will need to be done before you can merge your changes.
-Perhaps give your variant of the program a different name.

-Depending on the nature of your contributions, you should probably either add your name to the copyright notices of the files you edited or include it in the Authors.txt.
-For program source files, a guiding question could be the following: "Did I contribute to the program logic?"

 ### Credits ###